kevin11h/12-ideas-in-12-hours-a-day/README.md

 # 2. 24 + 240 + 300 / 3 ~= 200 hours X 10% = 20 Hours X 1% = 2 Hours Time / 7 - 10 < Minute Videos  12 - 20 / 7-10 Minutes Time Video Online Course Series + Extra Plus Premium Users Serious Students
 # 3. Glen + Andrew Ng
 4. https://en.wikipedia.org/wiki/Yukihiro_Matsumoto#Treasure_Data rubicon

+> matters is that these points can certainly be addressed, and we already have a working prototype.
+In the start-up world, having a prototype is an attractive quality, particularly when raising funds; if you're programming for fun mostly, it's even more so, as seeing a working product is greatly motivating

+> careful.. certainly possible to overcome every obstacle and deliver a product of exceptional quality to your users

+>  possibilities in this field, given the universal accessibility, are nothing short of endless